Role & Responsibilities

 According to the Constitution, the Committee is made up of three elected members of the general membership.
 The Full-Time Officers are ex-officio, non-voting members of the Committee (see Constitution IV, Section 2).

-Membership on the Committee is determined by the Annual General Elections.
+Membership on the Committee is determined by the Biennial General Elections.
 Given the importance of the Constitution and Policy Manual, the Committee may seek external guidance from governance specialists and legal counsel, if and as approved by the Executive Board.

 The Chair will: